 Racial Justice and Equality

-This series will address a multiplicity of issues centered on race and history in Kentucky and America.
-Invited guests will discuss a range of social, political, economic, and cultural topics and themes which shape the racial discussions in our society.
-The purpose of the series is to provide information as well as stimulate conversations on the nation's ongoing racial awakening.
+This series addresses a multiplicity of issues centered on race and history in Kentucky and America.
+Invited guests discuss a range of social, political, economic, and cultural topics and themes which shape the racial discussions in our society.
+The purpose of the series is to provide information as well as stimulate conversations about the nation's ongoing racial awakening.

 The series is hosted by University of Kentucky professor Gerald Smith.
 Dr. Smith’s focuses include African American history, Race and Sports, Black Freedom Struggle, African American Education and Kentucky African American history.
 He is co-chair of Lexington’s Commission for Racial Justice and Equality, and co-editor of the award winning Kentucky African American Encyclopedia.

 September 24, 2020 - “We must make America what America says it is.”
 In conversation with Dr. William H. Turner - LISTEN

 November 19, 2020 - "When I think of 'Black Lives Matter' it's historical, it's entrenched in the very fabric of America."
 In conversation with Dr. Sandra Weissinger - LISTEN

 January 7, 2021 - "I think you can appreciate my desire for us to record our own history rather than to leave it to someone else to interpret."
 In conversation with the Lexington Urban League's PG Peeples.
 LISTEN

 February 11, 2021 - Conversation with Dr. Dwayne Mack, Berea College VP for Diversity, Equity and Inclusion; Professor of History.
 LISTEN